Money

 • Competitive exchange rates

-A Mastercard debit card connected to the majority of our funds back home.
-This has poor exchange rates and high international withdrawal fees.
-Hence it’s for visits back home and dire emergencies.
+Our second card is a Mastercard debit card connected to most of our funds back home.
+This card has poor exchange rates and high international withdrawal fees, so it’s for visits back home and dire emergencies.

 Because we regularly change countries and thus currencies, we need an account that helps us manage that economically.